 Pathway from the parking area down to the bus.

-Kitchen Area, on both sides of the bus and fully fitted, with oven, electric hob and microwave.
+Kitchen Area, on both sides of the bus and fully fitted, with oven, electric hob, microwave and coffee machine.

-Dining Area with oak gateleg table and extra folding chairs (stored in a cupboard).
+Dining Area with oak gateleg table set for two and extra folding chairs available (stored in a cupboard).

 Upper Deck (via steep stairs with hand rail)

 Small WC with wash basin described by the owners as a 'toilet with a view' as you look over the valley through the large front window of the bus.

 Living Area with sofa, TV and DVD player.

 Bunk Beds (Berth) with a narrow, single mattress in each.